Tfloow/auto_adpq/README.md

 Add a short usage snippet here specific to the package functions you expect users to try first.

+The most simple way to quantize a model is to follow a similar script as in [examples/simple_quantization.py](examples/simple_quantization.py).

 ## Running tests & linters